And congratulation on achieving this milestone -

 you are almost a professional social worker!

 1. As the Professional Seminar kicks off, you will be meeting for your final instruction session with a Faculty Librarian.
-We will use this page for a 10 minute preparation for that session.
+We will use this page for a quick preparation for that session.

 Let's get started!